-My leadership experience includes both youth and adult, blue collar and white collar, and leadership over leaders.
+My leadership experience includes both youth and adult, blue-collar and white-collar, and leadership over leaders.

 Most of my leadership experience occurred during my 20 years in the Air Force.
 Half of that was active duty and the second half was as a reservist.
-During my civilian career, over the last 25 years I’ve served in a leadership capacity in numerous ways including technical, project, team and departmental leadership, and running a business.
+During my civilian career, over the last 25 years, I’ve served in a leadership capacity in numerous ways including technical, project, team, and departmental leadership, and running a business.

-My interest in a deeper understanding about leadership began 20 years ago that culminated in acquiring a Master’s in Organizational Psychology and on to a Ph.D. in Psychology.
+My interest in a deeper understanding of leadership began 20 years ago that culminated in acquiring a Master’s in Organizational Psychology and on to a Ph.D. in Psychology.
 But I’m still growing – just getting started actually.

 What made you interested in leadership?